What is animal health intelligence?

 However, animal health intelligence must go beyond the monitoring of disease events by including solid situation awareness of animal welfare at various stages along the food-producing chain, and an understanding of the risk management involving actors in this value chain.

-We were very fortunate to be part of the team of researchers analysing data from the Randomised Badger Culling Trial, a large-scale epidemiological field trial conducted between 1998 and 2005 over 3,000km2 in the UK and costing over £70 million.
-We quantified the outcomes of bovine tuberculosis control strategies using individual herd data and measures of local risk; and reported directly to the UK Department of Food and Rural Affairs.
+I was very fortunate to be part of the team of researchers analysing data from the Randomised Badger Culling Trial, a large-scale epidemiological field trial conducted between 1998 and 2005 over 3,000km2 in the UK and costing over £70 million.
+I quantified the outcomes of bovine tuberculosis control strategies using individual herd data and measures of local risk; and reported directly to the UK Department of Food and Rural Affairs.

-Read more about our past work on animal health intelligence in the scientific articles below:
+Read more about my past work on animal health intelligence in the scientific articles below:

 - Experiences with a voluntary surveillance system for early detection of equine diseases in Switzerland (2016).